npcdata/projects/docs/index.md

-Here are some links to data analysis projects I have completed
+Here are some links to data analysis projects I have completed.

+They range from explainers, to data replication projects of known investigative series.

+All work has been completed using R and the Tidyverse!